tocisz/homepage-data/posts_source/013-Binary-numeric-screen-mode.md

 Changing clock signal to phase shifted almost solved the problem.
 Now all values were "leaking" by one pixel.
 This was actually expected.
-Values need two clock cycles to be available in the output register of the memory.
+Values need two clock cycles to become available in the output register of the memory.

 I was prepared for that &mdash; I had a buffer that was delaying RGB signal already in the code &mdash; I only needed to delay "read memory" signal instead of RGB value.